analysis-tools-dev/static-analysis/README.md

 - [PullRequest](https://www.pullrequest.com) :copyright: — Code review as a service with built-in static analysis.
 Increase velocity and reduce technical debt through quality code review by expert engineers backed by best-in-class automation.

-- [quality](https://github.com/apiology/quality) :warning: — Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
+- [quality](https://github.com/apiology/quality) — Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.

 - [QuantifiedCode](https://github.com/quantifiedcode/quantifiedcode) :warning: — Automated code review & repair.
 It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.